olm3ca/Pixel-Slate/Create your own custom kernel.md

 1. You'll need to add a grub entry:
 `cd /boot/loader/entries/`

+Look in this directory for the other boot entries.
+You'll want to copy one (not the rescue entry) and use it to build your new entry.

 `sudo touch chromeos.conf`

-2. add this to your chromeos.conf (modify it if needed based on your system)
+2. Based on the entries you found, add this to your chromeos.conf (modify it for the kernel name and root UUID)
 ```
 title ChromeOS Kernel (5.10.164-g8330cd2908a1)
 version 5.10.164-g8330cd2908a1